CPL-NoViD: Context-Aware Prompt-based Learning for Norm Violation Detection in Online Communities: Experiments

-To delve deeper into how incorporating context affects the performance of our model and the baseline, we conduct an ablation study.
-In this experiment, we remove the context and finetune the models.
-For T5-LSTM, we omit the LSTM encoder and base our violation predictions solely on the representation of the last comment, effectively transforming the model into a vanilla T5 (using only the encoder part of the model).
-For CPL-NoViD, we exclude the context from the prompt, changing the prompt to: ``In the [subreddit] subreddit, there is a rule: [rule].
+To understand the influence of context on model performance, we conduct an ablation study varying the maximum context sizes.
+For conversations exceeding the set limit, we truncate to maintain the most recent comments within the context window.
+For context sizes of one or more, all experimental setups remain consistent with the procedures detailed in the experimental setup.
+For scenarios without context, T5-LSTM is adapted by removing the LSTM encoder, with violation predictions based solely on the representation of the concluding comment.
+This adjustment effectively simplifies T5-LSTM to a basic T5, utilizing only its encoder; CPL-NoViD's context is excluded from the prompt, modifying it to: "In the [subreddit] subreddit, a rule is: [rule].
 A comment was posted: [comment].
-Does the comment violate the subreddit rule?
-[MASK]''.
-We refer to the model without the context as CPL-NoViD$\neg$Cont.
-The results are presented in Table \ref{tab:results_abl_context}, which also shows the performance improvement of the context-inclusive model over its context-excluded counterpart.
+Does the comment breach the violate rule?
+[MASK]".

-Our analysis reveals that adding context significantly enhances the performance of both the baseline and the prompt-based learning models.
-Intriguingly, the improvement in the prompt-based learning model outpaces that of the baseline (2.0\% over 1.7\%).
-This observation underscores the efficacy of our proposed context-aware prompt-based learning model, CPL-NoViD, in leveraging contextual information to bolster norm violation detection.
+The outcomes of this study are showcased in Table \ref{tab:results_abl_context}.
+Our results highlight the pivotal role of context in elevating model performance.
+Both the baseline and the prompt-based learning models witnessed pronounced improvements with increased context size.
+Notably, across varied context sizes, CPL-NoViD persistently surpassed T5-LSTM, emphasizing its superior ability to harness contextual nuances.
+This consistent edge that CPL-NoViD maintains illustrates the value of our introduced context-sensitive prompt-based learning model in enhancing norm violation detection.

 The substantial improvement exhibited by CPL-NoViD compared to the baseline attests to the benefits of incorporating context as natural language prompts over LSTM-based context encoding.
 These benefits include: 1) \textbf{Long-range dependencies capture:} Pretrained language models are adept at capturing long-range dependencies within text sequences.
 By including context as natural language in prompts, we enable the model to better understand the relationships between the target comment and its preceding comments.
 In contrast, LSTMs grapple with the vanishing gradient problem, which impairs their ability to effectively capture long-range dependencies.
 2) \textbf{Simplified complexity:} Using natural language prompts to incorporate context eliminates the need for complex context encoders like LSTMs.
 This simplification reduces the number of model parameters and enhances training efficiency.
 Conversely, LSTMs have multiple hyperparameters, such as the number of layers and hidden units, which need careful tuning to optimize performance.
 Effective hyperparameter selection often necessitates manual experimentation and expertise.
 3) \textbf{Optimal use of pretrained knowledge:} Pretrained language models, trained on vast amounts of text data, excel in learning syntactic and semantic structures.
 By incorporating context as natural language in prompts, we leverage the pretrained knowledge of these models to better understand the relationships between the target comment and its context.
 However, LSTM-based context encoding may not fully exploit this pretrained knowledge and might require additional fine-tuning to perform well on a specific task.
 4) \textbf{Enhanced adaptability and robustness:} Our results show that the performance improvement achieved by CPL-NoViD when incorporating context surpasses that of the baseline.
 This suggests that prompt-based learning with natural language context incorporation exhibits superior adaptability and robustness in handling diverse rule types and community-specific contexts.
 This makes it ideally suited to the dynamic nature of Reddit communities.